frnmst/mcmc-comparisons/README.md

 Each line ends with a line feed character (ASCII code 10).

-Times are computed in milliseconds.
+Running times are computed in milliseconds.

 ## License